 I should mention that I have used the word “pie” sort of loosely here.
 This is not a pie in the traditional, American sense.
 It’s not filled with oozing fruit jellies as we’ve come to expect here in America.

-This pie is very light, fluffy and low on the sweet scale.
-In fact, it’s just sweet enough to be fall into the dessert category, but not sweet enough to feel like you’ve done something really bad to your diet.
+This pie is very light, fluffy, and low on the sweet scale.
+In fact, it’s just sweet enough to fall into the dessert category, but not sweet enough to feel like you’ve done something really bad to your diet.

 It’s simply light and refreshing and won’t sit in your stomach like a ton of bricks.
 Perfect for warmer weather!